 The generally sporadic, low density, loose-knit development is not prominent (often set back in larger plots and concealed behind hedges and trees).
-However, suburban style property boundaries (e.g. close-board fencing, ornamental gates and walls, lighting, and hard surfaces) can result in the removal of hedges and trees and cumulatively have a suburbanising effect on the rural character of the lanes.
+However, suburban style property boundaries (e.g. high close-board fencing close to the road, ornamental gates and walls, lighting, and hard surfaces) can result in the removal of hedges and trees and cumulatively have a suburbanising effect on the rural character of the lanes.
 A Boundary Treatment Good Practice Guide is included at Appendix 1.

-Policy FNP4 - Rural Lanes
+Policy FNP3 - Rural Lanes

-A proposal for development will only permitted where it would not result in unsympathetic change to the character of a rural lane and would have regard to the Boundary Treatment Good Practice Guide in Appendix 1.
+A proposal for development will only be permitted where it would not result in unsympathetic change to the character of a rural lane and would have regard to the Boundary Treatment Good Practice Guide in Appendix 1.